PramanKasliwal/MaunPrekshak/CONTRIBUTING.md

 ## 🔒 Reporting Security Vulnerabilities

 If you discover a security vulnerability in MaunPrekshak itself, please **do not open a public GitHub issue**.
-Instead, email us directly at `security@maunprekshak.dev` or use GitHub's private vulnerability reporting feature.
+Instead, use GitHub's private vulnerability reporting feature.